Sittings in both Houses begin with prayers. These follow the Christian faith and there is currently no multi-faith

-"Lord, the God of righteousness and truth, grant to our Queen and her government, to Members of Parliament and all in positions of responsibility, the guidance of your Spirit.
+"Lord, the God of righteousness and truth, grant to our King and his government, to Members of Parliament and all in positions of responsibility, the guidance of your Spirit.
 May they never lead the nation wrongly through love of power, desire to please, or unworthy ideals but laying aside all private interests and prejudices keep in mind their responsibility to seek to improve the condition of all mankind; so may your kingdom come and your name be hallowed.

 A senior Bishop (Lord Spiritual) who sits in the Lords usually reads the prayers.
 Prayers are read at the beginning of each sitting.
 The text of the Prayers read in the House of Lords are printed in the Companion to the Standing Orders.

 Custom and practice